fabiofalopes/rust_playground/README.md

-- Learning some rust by the book.
+- Learning some rust by the [Book](https://doc.rust-lang.org/book).
 - All projects with cargo new
 - deleted .git each proj (:|)